maviem/testautomationtask/README.md

 # Test Automation Project

 This test automation project is designed to automate the testing of Adding Users To A Table.
-It utilizes Java, Maven and Junit
+It utilizes Java, Maven and Junit and Externt for Reporting

 ## Getting Started
 To get started with running the tests, follow these steps: